etjoy82/Recursive-Intelligence-Expansion/README.md

 ---

-<h1 id="understanding-ulamp-user-level-ai-meta-programming-the-core-interface-of-riem">🧑‍💻 Understanding ULAMP: User-Level AI Meta-Programming, the core interface of RIEM{}</h1>
+<h1 id="understanding-ulamp-user-level-ai-meta-programming-the-core-interface-of-riem">🧑‍💻 ULAMP: The Meta-Programming Interface of RIEM{}</h1>

 **User-Level AI Meta-Programming (ULAMP)** is a powerful approach that allows anyone, regardless of their coding background, to directly shape how AI thinks and responds using structured natural language.
 Instead of writing complex code, users provide clear prompts and directives to engage with AI on a deeper level — refining its thoughts, resolving contradictions, and guiding its reasoning.